A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 To contribute to an HSA, you must be covered under an HSA-qualified high-deductible health insurance plan (HDHP), either obtained through your employer or purchased on your own.

-More than half of workers with employer-sponsored health coverage had at least one HDHP option available to them in 2023.2 And HDHPs are available for purchase in the individual market nearly everywhere in the country.
+Half of workers with employer-sponsored health coverage had at least one HDHP option available to them in 2024.3 And HDHPs are available for purchase in the individual market nationwide (prior to 2026, there were some areas where no HSA-eligible plans were available in the individual market, but that has changed now that all Marketplace Bronze and Catastrophic plans are considered HDHPs, starting with the 2026 plan year).
 That means you can have an HDHP and HSA even if you buy your own health insurance.
-An employer doesn’t have to be involved.
+An employer doesn't have to be involved.

 Once you're enrolled in an HDHP, you can open an HSA (or sign up for the one your employer uses) and begin making contributions.
 And if you're on the fence about whether it's the right move for you, here are some things to keep in mind: